vippsas/vipps-partner-api/vipps-partner-api-quick-start.md

 ### Step 3: Set up Postman environment

 **Important:** Partner keys must be kept secret.
-They can be used to act on behalf of all the partner's merchant.
+They can be used to act on behalf of all the partner's merchants.
 It is the partner's responsibility to mnage the partner keys in a secure way.
 See
 [Partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/partner-keys).